 Many people just leave these red beauties on the plate after the meal thinking, beetroots are mostly a side dish decor, without much understanding of its valuable health benefits.
 Once you gain real insight with research on vegetables and fruits’ nutritional benefits for health, you certainly will not leave it on your plate again.
 The sweet and earthy rustic charm of beetroots will be better enjoyed and understood for its well-deserved health credentials.

-The purplish-red hue of beets are overwhelmingly vibrant; it will turn all other vegetable red when you mix beetroots.
+The purplish-red hue of beets is overwhelmingly vibrant; it will turn all other vegetable red when you mix beetroots.
 To prevent that from happening, soak the sliced beetroots in water mixed with two tablespoons of vinegar.
-The colour comes from beet rot are betanin, anthocyanin a pigment.
-It is commercially extracted to create natural food colouring and dyes.
+And if you don’t want your hands all looking bloody red appearing, rub some cooking oil over your hands before handling beets.
+The color that comes from beets is betanin, anthocyanin a pigment.
+It is commercially extracted to create natural food coloring and dyes.

 Pickle/Sourkraut.
-Peel it, grate it, add apple cider vinegar (unpasteurized), sea salt, honey or raw agave (and herbs).
+Peel it, grate it, add apple cider vinegar (unpasteurized), sea salt, honey, or raw agave (and herbs).
 Let it stand for at least 24 hours or at room temperature.